BountyStrike/Bountystrike-sh/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## License

+Bountystrike-sh is made with ♥ by [@dubs3c](https://github.com/dubs3c) and is released under the GNU General Public License v3.0.